December 19, 2025

 Either way, the answer isn't always clear-cut.

 This disconnect fuels the nationwide preceptor shortage.
 The result?
-Delayed graduations, mounting stress, and a generation of nursing students missing out on the mentorship that shaped the nurse practitioners who came before them.
+Delayed graduations, mounting stress, and a new generation of nursing students missing out on the mentorship that shaped the nurse practitioners who came before them.

 For practicing NPs ready to make an impact: If the idea of juggling paperwork, coordinating with universities, and vetting students feels overwhelming, joining NPHub's preceptor network means you get matched with quality students while we handle the logistics and support you from start to finish.